Krillh/Airzlinshire/Majel/Majel Reference Grammar.md

 Suffixes are used to turn a word from a noun into another part of speech (except particles).
 There are multiple suffixes, like -rai that means "similar to / like".
 It turns a word into an adjective that describes something as similar to the root of the adjective.

-Though there are a few suffixes that are used commonly, but artistically, any word can be used as a suffix.
+Though there are a few suffixes that are used commonly, but artistically, any word can be used as a suffix, as long as it makes sense.
 # Syntax
 Majel follows a strict "Subject Verb Object" (SVO) word ordering.
 This is like what it sounds like, the subject goes first, then the verb, then the object.
 All verbs in Majel take only a direct object.
 To extend the object clause, you can add a conjunction particle (I eat food __with__ you).
-This comes from a simplification from older Majel where the conjunction would be placed between sentences, forming ".I eat food. with. you." (mi povo po. ;joi;. ti. -> mi povo po ;joi ti.).
+This comes from a simplification from older Majel where the conjunction would be placed between sentences, forming ".I eat food. with. you." (mi povo po. ;joi;. ti. -> mi povo po joi ti.).
 To add more of these clause extensions, simply add more conjunction particles separating them.

+The order of the